 This is a complex issue that lawmakers will have to decide.
 Today this possibility is forbidden in France.
-"The fact to intercede" for resorting to this practice is punishable by one year in prison and 15,000 euros fine.
+"The fact to intercede" to resort to this practice is punishable by one year in prison and 15,000 euros fine.
 The fine is doubled if the act is done for profit reasons.
 The French ban was passed in 1994 and again in 2004.
-Nevertheless there have been cases of surrogacy in France, authorized by law since no variance will not, be no variance because law did not exist.
+Nevertheless there have been cases of surrogacy in France, authorized by law since no variance there, not derogate there not because the law did not exist.
 It was between 1987 and 1991.
 The number of children born to mothers during this period is estimated at 70.
 To my knowledge, there are no epidemiological studies on the monitoring of these children since that could allow legislators to decide in full knowledge of the facts and avoid the fantasies of both sides.
 (Shift 24/06/2009: The Express returns in its edition of Thursday, 25 June on this issue via an article repeating the journey of three families with the testimonies of children born to mother).

 Many today are people and organizations to take a stand on this issue.

 Among the proponents of a controlled surrogacy authorization are: the Association Maia , the Committee Clara , Elisabeth Badinter , the Minister for Family, Nadine Morano , Genevieve Delaisi Perceval, a working group of the Senate.